Consent2Go Q&A

 Does Consent2Go replace the C5?

-No. The system includes an approval workflow aligned to formation approvals (Section Leader → Group Leader → District Commissioner), but this does not fully replace the traditional C5 process at this time.
+No. The system includes an approval workflow aligned to formation approvals (Section Leader → Group Leader → District Commissioner), but this does not replace the traditional C5 process.

 Can custom questions be added to events?